 Then, on the walking tour, head to Craig Park on Spring Bayou, the location for a famous Greek Epiphany celebration.
-January 6th marks the Epiphany with festivities representing the Baptism of Christ in Greek Orthodox religion.
+January 6th marks the Epiphany with festivities representing the Baptism of Christ in the Greek Orthodox religion.
 The day starts with the Blessing of the Fleet, followed by an event where young men 18 and under dive for a cross in the cold water.
 The young man who comes up with the cross is assured a blessed year.

 St. Nicholas Greek Orthodox Cathedral

 St. Nicholas Greek Orthodox Cathedral

 Another stop on your walking tour should be one of the most celebrated Greek churches in the United States, the majestic 1943 St. Nicholas Greek Orthodox Cathedral featuring Byzantine architecture, a central dome, rich carvings, Greek marble, and colorful stained glass windows.
 Especially don’t miss the weeping Icon of St. Nicholas.

 Enjoy Greek food while in Tarpon Springs (Spanokopita)

 Where to Eat Greek Food

 Greek food is of course delicious, flavorful, and often served family-style.
 Families order platters and share.
 Some Greeks insist the best places to eat in Tarpon Springs “depends on what you want to eat.”
 But there are favorites you might want to try on your Tarpon Springs food adventure.
 All are located in the sponge dock area: